maurosoria/dirsearch/README.md

 - As a feature-rich tool, dirsearch gives users the opportunity to perform a complex web content discovering, with many vectors for the wordlist, high accuracy, impressive performance, advanced connection/request settings, modern brute-force techniques and nice output.

-- Dirsearch is being actively developed
+- Dirsearch is being actively developed by @maurosoria and @shelld3v

 Installation & Usage